gamache/hyperresource/README.md

 HyperResource supports the
 [HAL+JSON hypermedia format](http://stateless.co/hal_specification.html),
-with support for other hypermedia formats planned.
+with support for Siren and other hypermedia formats planned.

 ## Hypermedia in a Nutshell